Doctor Mistakes and Medical Malpractice

 - Pain and suffering: Pain and suffering damages cover your actual physical and emotional pain after an injury.
 Commonly covered items include chronic pain, depression, anxiety, and embarrassment.

 - Loss of enjoyment: Does your injury interfere with your ability to do things you once loved?
-When an injury interferes with your quality of life, you deserve appropriate compensation.
-To prove loss of enjoyment, you must be able to show that you are unable to engage in activities that you did before the injury, as a result of the injury.
+You deserve appropriate compensation when an injury interferes with your quality of life.
+To prove loss of enjoyment, you must show that you cannot engage in activities you did before the injury.
 For example, you can't claim loss of enjoyment if your pain prevents you from being a competitive weightlifter if this is not an activity that you enjoyed before.
-On the other hand, if scars from your injury cause anxiety every time you go out, you have a justifiable claim that you are not able to go out and do things that you enjoyed before.
+On the other hand, if scars from your injury cause anxiety every time you go out, you have a justifiable claim that you cannot do things you enjoyed before.

 - Wrongful death: When a doctor's negligence results in the death of a loved one, it can be difficult to comprehend.
 The sudden loss can leave you shaken and emotionally distraught.
 Wrongful death claims cover the pain and suffering of the victim's family as well as any outstanding medical costs, funeral costs, and lost wages.